Exploring rapidity regularization schemes at low $x$ with the DIS longitudinal structure function: Final results

-The first two terms containing the rapidity-safe and plus-distribution contributions are independent of the choice of rapidity regulator.
-They are given in Eqs.~\eqref{sigma_L_qqbarg_a_like_rap_safe_finite_leftover_3} and \eqref{sigma_L_qqbarg_a_like_plus_prescr_4}.
-The final contribution depends on the rapidity regulator and the rapidity renormalization scheme.
+In each of these two equations, the first two terms containing the rapidity-safe and plus-distribution contributions are independent of the choice of rapidity regulator.
+They are given in Eqs.~\eqref{sigma_L_qqbarg_a_like_rap_safe_finite_leftover_3}, \eqref{sigma_L_qqbarg_a_like_plus_prescr_4}, \eqref{sigma_L_qqbarg_b_like_rap_safe_finite_leftover} and \eqref{sigma_L_qqbarg_b_like_plus_prescr_4}.
+The third term in each expression depends on the rapidity regulator and the rapidity renormalization scheme.